Georgette Bauerdorf: Legacy

 Bauerdorf's body was shipped to New York via train after it was released by the coroner's office on October 15.
 Her funeral was held in New York City.
 She was buried in a Long Island cemetery plot the Bauerdorf family had maintained for generations.
-William Randolph Hearst, a close friend of Georgette's father, pressured the LAPD at his behest to close the investigation as quickly as possible; their reasons for this are unclear but it was done supposedly to avoid embarrassment and to keep Georgette's romantic life private and her reputation intact as she was sexually active and she documented all of her social and romantic relationships in her diary which would had become evidence and thus become available to the public had the investigation and a trial followed.
+William Randolph Hearst, a close friend of Georgette's father, pressured the LAPD at his behest to close the investigation as quickly as possible; their reasons for this are unclear, but it was done supposedly to avoid embarrassment and to keep Georgette's romantic life private and her reputation intact, as she was sexually active and she documented all of her social and romantic relationships in her diary, which would become evidence and thus become available to the public had the investigation and a trial followed.

 The high-profile murder of Elizabeth Short occurred in Los Angeles a few years after Bauerdorf's death.
 Authors and investigators have suggested a possible link between the two cases, partly because both women had similar appearances.
 Dr. George Hodel was a top suspect for the Short murder, and his son Steve Hodel has suggested George killed both women due to certain similarities such as the fact that Bauerdorf was choked with a medical-grade bandage shoved down her throat and that in both cases the media received notes supposedly from the killer taunting the police and boasting of his skills.
 However, though Hodel is considered the strongest suspect for the Black Dahlia murder, the critics say links between that case and that of Bauerdorf remains highly speculative.